 The retry logic on the initial apt install matters: Ubuntu package mirrors can be temporarily unavailable when a fresh instance first connects.
 Five retries with a five-second delay covers most transient failures without aborting the run.
 This syntax (retries without an until clause) is valid in ansible-core 2.16+ and will retry until the task succeeds.

-The Jenkins image (samgabrail/jenkins-tf-vault-ansible:latest) is the tutorial author's community image pre-configured with Terraform and Vault tooling.
+The Jenkins image (samgabrail/jenkins-tf-vault-ansible:latest) is a community image pre-configured with Terraform and Vault tooling.
 It's available on Docker Hub and last updated in May 2024.
 For a production deployment, build and maintain your own Jenkins image.

 Related reading: Ansible playbooks: a step-by-step guide.
 How to structure playbooks for repeatable, idempotent runs.